 Think of your needs as a drummer

-Some players might have a need for just one sample during a live show, while others may want to play an entire show with just the electronic drum pad.
+Some players might have a need for just one sample during a live show, while others may want to play an entire show with only the electronic drum pad.
 These benefits will help you in understanding which drum sample pad is right for you.

 These products can be used along-side various products in their family, so upgrading from this is never a problem.
 If this is your first electric sample pad, you can always add more to your setup without fear of wasting your hard-earned money.

 A few of the products listed here do not have the functionality of custom user samples.
 If you have a need to bring your own samples from the studio, you will need to pick either the SPD-SX, the SamplePad Pro, or the DTX Multi Pad.
 It’s unfortunate that the SPD-30 still cannot load custom samples after all these years.

 If you love synthesizers and synthesis, the Nord Drum 3P is the instrument for you.
 It features so many cool sounds that can be completely manipulated inside the unit.
 While it might not be my favorite electronic drum pad, it may very well be yours.

 Hardware stands generally do not come with any of the sample pads we’ve listed.
 You’ll need to get one separately.

 I still to this day do not actually own a “legit” stand.
 I made my own out of things I already had.
 You find an old hardware stand laying around and rig it up to your drum pad with a multi-clamp.

 Another way to mount your multi-pad is to put it in an old snare stand.
 While this might not look the coolest, it will get the job done.

 If you want to get really creative with it, you could mount your sample pad over your bass drum as WorshipDrummer.com instructs on their website.